telerik/xaml-docs/controls/radribbonview/features/ribbon-controls/ribbon-buttons/dropdown-button.md

 # Ribbon DropDownButton

 The __RadRibbonDropDownButton__ represents an extension of the __RadDropDownButton__.
 It provides an easier interaction with the __RadRibbonView__ control.
 What is special about the __RadRibbonDropDownButton__ is that upon activation it can display a popup area.
 Any content of any kind can be nested inside the popup area.

 >To learn more about the __RadDropDownButton__ control read its documentation.

 Here is a sample definition of a __RadRibbonDropDownButton__ without having any drop down content defined:

 #### __XAML__
 {{region radribbonview-dropdown-button_0}}
 	<telerik:RadRibbonDropDownButton LargeImage="Icons/32/paste.png"
 	                                 Size="Large"
 	                                 SmallImage="Icons/16/paste.png"
 	                                 Text="Paste" />
 {{endregion}}

+>tip As all buttons in the RadRibbonView's set slightly expose the same functionality, take a look at the [Overview]({%slug radribbonview-buttons-overview%}) topic.

 This button has its initial size set to __Large__ and its text label set to __"Paste"__.
 ![](images/RibbonView_Buttons_DropDownButton.png)

 ## Setting the Drop Down Content

 To set the popup content you have to simply set the __DropDownContent__ property of the button.
 Here is an example of a __RadRibbonDropDownButton__ with three menu items inside its drop down.

 #### __XAML__
 {{region radribbonview-dropdown-button_1}}
 	<telerik:RadRibbonDropDownButton LargeImage="Icons/32/paste.png"
 	                                 Size="Large"